-The phrases used by Jesus are emphatic that some would draw disciples attention away from Him.
+The phrases used by Jesus are emphatic that some would draw disciples’ attention away from Him.
 It’s hinted at that there are more than just one that would draw believers away, like false Messiahs.
-The language is similar to that used in the Another place.
+The language is similar to that used in another place.

 Just as lightning flashes in the sky and lights up everything, these days would not be unmistaken for anything else.
 They would be, overtly visible.
 All would know what is happening.